26 January 2017

 Each 100,000 Roubles is the equivalent of 14,000 Norwegian Kroner, 1,550 Euros, or 1,650 US Dollars.

-So-called Yarovaya "anti-terrorism" legal changes came into force on 20 July 2016 (see Forum 18's "extremism" Russia religious freedom survey http://www.forum18.org/
+So-called "anti-terrorism" changes to the Religion Law and other laws came into force in July 2016, imposing then-new serious restrictions on freedom of religion and belief and other human rights (see Forum 18's "Extremism" Russia religious freedom survey http://www.forum18.org/

 Part 1 ("organisation") – a fine of 400,000 to 800,000 Roubles; or 2 to 4 years' income; or 6 to 10 years' imprisonment with a ban on working in one's profession of up to 10 years and restrictions on freedom for 1 to 2 years;